arhohuttunen/coding-revolution/content/post/making-developer-interruptions-less-disruptive.md

 In positive psychology, a flow state is a mental state in which a person is fully immersed in a task.[^1] When a person is in a flow state, they remain completely focused and may not notice the time passing.
 It is this kind of deep focus that we see ideal for solving hard problems.

-{{< figure src="/post/making-developer-interruptions-less-disruptive/geek-productivity-at-work.jpeg" caption="Geek productivity at work" theme="light" >}}
+{{< figure src="/post/making-developer-interruptions-less-disruptive/geek-productivity-at-work.jpeg" caption="Geek productivity at work" >}}

 It's very easy to relate to this because we have experienced it.
 We focus hard on a problem.
 Someone walks in and asks a completely unrelated question.
 Poof, we're completely thrown off track, and it takes time to regain focus.